Bhupesh-V/til/Git/how-to-undo-anything-in-git.md

 ```bash
 git reset --merge ORIG_HEAD
 ```
 Reference `ORIG_HEAD` points to the original commit before the merge.
-So we are just reseting that
+So we are just resetting that

 **When you pushed the merge commit**